 To ensure the policies regarding suicide prevention are properly adopted, implemented, and updated, OCS shall appoint an individual (or team) to serve as the suicide prevention point of contact for OCS.
 The suicide prevention point of contact for OCS and the Executive Director shall ensure proper coordination and consultation with the county mental health plan if a referral is made for mental health or related services on behalf of a student who is a Medi-Cal beneficiary.
 This policy shall be reviewed and revised as indicated, at least annually in conjunction with the previously mentioned community stakeholders.

+Suicide Prevention Crisis Team

+To ensure the policies regarding suicide prevention are properly adopted, implemented, and updated, [SCHOOL ABBREVIATION] created an in-house Suicide Prevention Crisis Team (“SPCT”) consisting of administrators, mental health professionals, relevant staff, parents, and middle and high school students.

+OCS designates the following administrators to act as the primary and secondary suicide prevention liaisons to lead the SPCT:

+School Psychologist

-OCS or Assistant DirectorStaff Development
+Executive Director or Assistant Director

+The functions of the SPCT are to:

+Review mental health related school policies and procedures;

+Provide annual updates on school data and trends;

+Review and revise school prevention policies;

+Review and select general and specialized mental health and suicide prevention training;

+Review and oversee staff, parent/guardian, and student trainings;

+Ensuring the suicide prevention policy, protocols, and resources are posted on the school website;

+Collaborate with community mental health organizations;

+Identify resources and agencies that provide evidence-based or evidence-informed treatment;

+Help inform and build skills among law enforcement and other relevant partners; and

+Collaborate to build community response.

+Staff Development

 OCS, along with its partners, has carefully reviewed available staff training to ensure it promotes the mental health model of suicide prevention and does not encourage the use of the stress model to explain suicide.